 - Florida Polytechnic University is another great option for folks looking to dive deep into the technical skill development side of higher education, with programs that emphasize hands-on learning and skill development.
-There are two tracks, computer size and data science, both of which clock in at $385 per credit hour.
+There are two tracks, computer size, and data science, both of which clock in at $385 per credit hour.

 Considering the significant discounts captured by in-state residents, Florida offers some seriously affordable graduate degree programs.
 Working professionals can complete most of these programs part-time, making it a great way to achieve professional growth without sacrificing the full-time gig you’re currently working.

 Online Computer Science Programs in Florida

-There are two solid options for fully-online local Florida graduate programs, capturing the advantage of complete flexibility for the working professional.
+There are two solid options for fully online local Florida graduate programs, capturing the advantage of complete flexibility for the working professional.
 Let’s dive right in:

 - Nova Southeastern University: Nova Southeastern University is a highly-rated online MS program in computer science with a total of six concentrations: software engineering, computer systems, data science, information assurance and cybersecurity, real-world computing, and artificial intelligence.
-Variety is the spice of life so prices are a bit higher in these programs, clocking in at $950 per credit hour.
+Variety is the spice of life so prices are a bit higher in these programs, clocking in at $969 per credit hour.

-- University of West Florida (UWF): University of West Florida offers two online tracks within the computer science disciplines, one in computer science generally and one concentrating on data science.
-The price is right for these online programs, coming at the in-state rate of $385 per credit hour.
+- University of West Florida (UWF): The University of West Florida offers two online tracks within the computer science disciplines, one in computer science generally and one concentrating on data science.
+The price is right for these online programs, coming at the in-state rate of $425 per credit hour.
 This is a great value for local Floridians.

 The first and most important consideration is the maturity of the career services program, which should help link you with a job after you complete your graduate degree.
 Keep a close eye in particular on university partnerships, such as Florida Polytechnic’s relationship with NASA, as well as projected career outcomes (as illustrated here).